Hottest YouTubers in Hong Kong – 7 of the Most Popular

 The who: Jason (Big J) uploaded his first video in 2012, and his channel is mainly centred around game walkthroughs and Vlogs.
 He became the first YouTuber in Hong Kong to exceed 100 million views in 2015.

 The why: Jason’s first video garnered around 100,000 views.
-Later, he made a bet with netizens on the HKGolden forum that if his post gets 1001 comment, he would shoot a vlog with a face full of makeup and go in public, after this stunt his channel gained more traction.
+Later, he made a bet with netizens on the HKGolden forum that if his post gets 1001 comments, he would shoot a vlog with a face full of makeup and go in public, after these stunts, his channel gained more traction.
 His content mainly consists of Japanese culture, lifestyle and gaming.
+One of the hottest YouTube channels in Hong Kong.

 The who: A full-time Youtuber based in South Korea, Mira’s channel mainly covers informative videos on Korean culture and travel vlogs.
 She started uploading videos in 2016 and became the fourth in Hong Kong to hit over 500,000 subscribers.
 Mira was also named “Hong Kong’s Fastest Growing YouTube Star” by Google HK.